 Learning and Development

-The workshop will be held on the following Fridays: March 4, March 11, April 1, and April 8.
-Participants are encouraged to attend each of the four session, which will be held from 8:30 a.m. to 4:30 p.m. at the NICC Town Clock Center, 680 Main Street, in Dubuque.
+The workshop will be held on the following Fridays: February 10, February 24, March 10, March 24, 2017.
+Participants are encouraged to attend each of the four sessions, which will be held from 8:30 a.m. to 4:30 p.m. at the NICC Town Clock Center, 680 Main Street, in Dubuque.

 Those interested in participating in these training sessions must complete an application.
-All applications will be reviewed by the trainers and up to 30 applicants will be selected to participate.
+All applications will be reviewed by the facilitators and up to 25applicants will be selected to participate.
 Cost of participation is $75, which includes meals and training materials.
-Click here for an application form.
+Click here for the application.
 Contact Carol at 563-589-4190 or email@example.com with any questions or concerns.
-The deadline for registration is Friday, February 19, 2016.
+The deadline for registration is Monday, January 30, 2017.

 The Human Rights Department offers learning and development opportunities for individual skill building both within the City organization and out in the community.
 Programs are designed to raise awareness, foster improved understanding, and provide tools that can be used to build skills to navigate differences.

 Community members and staff from various departments have been trained as intercultural facilitators.
 In addition to providing 10.5 hours of intercultural foundations courses for new City staff as part of staff orientation each year, these individuals also conduct the following workshops for the general public at various times throughout the year.